noahehall/theBookOfNoah/algorithms.md

 ### big o notation
   - `big o`
     - the algorithm that, after a certain *n* value (threshold for considering an input big) always results in a larger number of operations given the same input than the worse case algoirthm
-  - a function describing how an algoirhytm relates its solution to the quantity of data it receives is something you can analyze without specific hardware or software support
+    - a function describing how an algorithm relates its solution to the quantity of data it receives is something you can analyze without specific hardware or software support
     - represents the performance of algorithms
   - visually
     - a cartesian coordinate system can represent its function as measured by `ram simulation` where the
     - abscissa (x coordinate) is the size of the input